appleseedhq/blenderseed/docs/panels/render/system.rst

 - Auto Threads
     Select this option to have appleseed automatically determine the number of rendering threads to use.
 Unselect it to choose manually.
-    This defines how the image tiles are rendered out (or the order in which they will appear).
 - Override Shading
     Select this to replace all the shading in a scene with the selected option.
 Useful for troubleshooting scene issues.
 - Texture Cache